sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 custom_fields | boolean | Pass `true` to retrieve transaction level custom field details. limit | int | Limit the number of results to be displayed (default value is 10).
 For example, `limit=20` shows up to 20 transactions of the customer. sort | enum | Arranges the transactions by transaction date or transaction id based on the `order` value passed.
 Supported value: `trans_id`, `trans_date`.
-By default, results are shown in descending order. order | enum | Arranges the transactions based on the value set in `sort` in ascending or descending order. **Value**: asc, desc.
+By default, results are shown in descending order. order | enum | Arranges the transactions based on the value set in `sort` in ascending or descending order. **Value**: `asc`, `desc`.
 By default, transactions are displayed in descending order of transaction date/id.

 <aside class="notice">Parameters marked with * are mandatory. </aside>